telerik/ajax-docs/general-information/troubleshooting/installation-troubleshooting.md

 * Open a command prompt;

-* Navigate to the folder, where the Telerik UI for ASP.NET AJAX installer is located;
+* Navigate to the folder, where the Telerik® UI for ASP.NET Ajax installer is located;

 * Run the following command:`msiexec /i [ControlsInstallation.msiFileName] /limev Telerik.Web.UI.Install.log`